jomaway/typst-bytefield/docs/docs.typ

 - `fill` argument adds an background color to the header.
 - `text-size` sets the size of the text.
 - `stroke` defines the border style.
+- `marker` [bool] defines if there is a marker line shown below the label.
+	- `marker: true`: shows a marker on each label.
+	- `marker: false`: no marker is shown at all.
+	- `marker: (true,false)`: shows markers only on labels with numbers.
+	- `marker: (false, true)`: shows markers only on labels without numbers.

 === Numbers and Labels example
 You can also show labels and indexes by specifying a `content` after an `number` (`int`).